kassandraoftroy/eth-stealth-gas-tickets/README.md

 # eth-stealth-gas-tickets

-rust library implementing blind RSA signatures for gas tickets on ethereum to enable private gas sponsorship
+rust library implementing blind RSA signatures for gas tickets on ethereum to enable private gas sponsorship.

-this is an auxiliary part of a robust and user-friendly stealth addresses scheme
+private gas sponsorship is a tool that supports robust and user-friendly stealth addresses on ethereum. see related eth-stealth-addresses lib [here](https://github.com/kassandraoftroy/eth-stealth-addresses)

 let's make privacy on evm chains a reality!